Stereo-Boy/chopin_toolbox/README.md

 Conclusion: no factor to exclude because of collinearity

 ### all_glm
 Automatically tests and ranks all GLMs/GLMEs as combinations of factors/interactions of factors/link functions.
+This is the general procedure but there is a detailed case in typical use below.
-* you define a data structure, making sure categorical group factors have the format 'categorical' (use the converting function categorical for that)
+* you define a data table with your data, making sure categorical group factors have the format 'categorical' (use the converting function categorical for that)
-* you define the dependent variable in data and its the distribution Note that:
+* you define the column name in data corresponding to the dependent variable, and its the distribution Note that:
   * normal and inverse gaussian distributions are defined continuously on [-Inf, +Inf]
   * binomial and poisson distributions are counts of events and are then integers defined on [0, +Inf]